BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 * **Quick Start:** has some demo datasets for testing playing around with DCA.

-For this tutorial, we’ll start with a small dataset in the project files saved in the `data` folder.
-Note at the bottom that it saves this dataset as `df` - you may want to change this if you plan to bring in multiple datasets into your notebook.
+For this tutorial, we’ll want to access the dataset in the project files that has been mounted into the `data` folder.
+Select the "data.csv" file.
+Note at the bottom that it saves this dataset as `df`.
+Click **Run** to load the data into the pandas dataframe.
+Note that the code is generated for you!

 <p align="center">
 <img src = readme_images/load_data.png width="800">